Photos by Paul Baker, Stadium Journey

 Banners hang at the Murray Center on either side of the court honoring Anchormen tournament appearances, retired numbers and 1,000 point scorers.

 The RIC Athletic Hall of Fame is located on the second floor of the Murray Center.
 The Anchor Loge overlooks the court.
-Unfortunately, Stadium Journey was not allowed to look around the Hall of Fame display during our visit, as the room was not open.
+Unfortunately, Stadium Journey has never been able to explore this area during any of their three vists here.

 Final Thoughts